sound-affairs/sound-affairs.github.io/_pages/blog.md

 The Sound Affairs Blog publishes essays on aspects relating to sonic history.
 These can include previews of ongoing research, case-studies, book reviews, or more experimental formats of writing.
 We especially encourage submissions that explore the intersections between sound studies, diplomacy, and digital history.

-If you are interested in contributing a piece, please consult the authors guidelines (found below)
+If you are interested in contributing a piece, please consult the <a href="/assets/pdf/Author%20Guidelines%20-%20Sound%20Affairs%20blog.pdf">author guidelines</a>.

-Submissions should be sent to XXXX.
+Submissions should be sent to <a href="mailto:soundaffairs-fgw@uva.nl">soundaffairs-fgw@uva.nl</a>.

 {% assign featured_posts = site.posts | where: "featured", "true" %}